History of the Scottish Socialist Party: Early years (1996–1998)

 The forerunner of the SSP was the Scottish Socialist Alliance (SSA), a coalition of left-wing bodies in Scotland formed in 1996.
 Around 400 people attended the SSA's launch rally in Glasgow in February 1996, which attracted socialists and communists from various party backgrounds.
 The largest group involved was Scottish Militant Labour.

 The first election fought by the SSA was the Toryglen by-election for Glasgow City Council in August 1996, with Rosie Kane as the candidate, where it won a respectable 18% of the vote.
-The SSA went on to contest 16 seats in Scotland at the 1997 United Kingdom general election, including all ten Glasgow seats, Edinburgh North and Leith, and both Dundee seats.
+The SSA went on to contest 16 seats in Scotland at the 1997 general election, including all ten Glasgow seats, Edinburgh North and Leith, and both Dundee seats.
 Tommy Sheridan saved his deposit in Glasgow Pollok, and Jim McVicar and Alan McCombes picked up a significant vote in Glasgow Baillieston and Glasgow Govan respectively.

 The SSA's electoral stance was that there needed to be a left-wing alternative to New Labour and the SNP, and the SSA felt that the experience had been enough of a success to go on to form the Scottish Socialist Party (SSP) in 1998, with Tommy Sheridan as its convenor, in advance of the 1999 Scottish Parliament election.